- See the most iconic views of NYC from the 86th floor, or go even higher and survey the Empire State from 102 stories up

 The Empire State Building has live music to enjoy most Thursday to Saturday evenings, after 21:00.

-Skip the ticket line and go directly to the elevator line.
+Skip the box office ticketing line after the security check and go to the elevators.

 The aluminum tower atop the roof (where the antenna is now) was intended as a mooring mast for zeppelins.
 Unfortunately this plan was deemed too dangerous due to the strong winds around the skyscraper (also, zeppelins tend to burst into flames quite often).